leboff/ha-pyonstar/README.md

 ## Notes

 This integration polls the OnStar API at regular intervals:
-- Diagnostic data is requested every 2 minutes
+- In standard mode: Every 30 minutes
-- Location data is requested every 2 minutes
+- In cheater mode: Every 2 minutes (with automatic rate limit handling)

 ## Future Development